Cuauhtlatoatzin/indigenous-peoples-history/README.md

 ## Overview of Current Lands of Indigenous People

 The [Native Land](https://native-land.ca/) web app is currently what seems to best represent the boundaries of indigenous nations.
-However, as it says on it's disclaimer -- it's not actually authoritative, nor does it actually necessarily represent the boundaries at any particular time in history.
+However, as it says on it's disclaimer -- it's not actually authoritative, nor does it actually necessarily represent the boundaries at any particular time in history, nor does it necessarily have all tribal lands represented.

 ## Authority of Indigenous Histories